apurvajo/tech-summit-toronto/100-windows.md

 ### Step 3: Push an update to Docker image

-Go back to Azure Virtual machine to make more changes.
-Build the image and then push it to your Docker Hub repository.
-Follow the steps above to do the same
+Go back to desktop to make changes to your application.
+You can choose to modify index.html file under docker-django-webapp-linux/app/templates/app/ folder.
+Now save the file and Build the image again using steps above.
+Finally push it back to your Docker Hub repository.
+Follow the steps above.

 ### Step 4: Browse the app